KenavR/SS.Challenges.RaceCondition/README.md

 Performing run 25!
 Performing run 26!
 Performing run 27!
-Error: A race condition occured at run 27!
+Error: A race condition occurred at run 27!
 The correct balance should be 682 but the new account balance is 8743!
 ```

 ## Solution 1: Locks